 Typical Price Point: $50-90 PEPM

 Overview: SAP SuccessFactors is a full suite HRIS system that focuses heavily on Talent Management and Employee Experience.
 SuccessFactors is primarily an enterprise solution and works best for companies with large, complex, global workforces.
 They provide unique strengths around recruiting, performance, succession planning and employee data engagement.
 Their Core HR (payroll, time, benefits) tools are not their strongest area and are often replaced by 3rd parties.

 Oracle HCM Cloud

-Overview: Oracle’s HCM Cloud is a rising leader in the enterprise space.
-Oracle has put numerous development resources behind building an all-in-one HCM offering that can configure to any organization’s complexity.
-Oracle’s HCM Cloud gets strong reviews for the recruiting functionality, as well as for the employee experience, which can be strong on mobile and has some AI capabilities to simplify workflows.
+Overview: Oracle's HCM Cloud is a rising leader in the enterprise space.
+Oracle has put numerous development resources behind building an all-in-one HCM offering that can configure to any organization's complexity.
+Oracle's HCM Cloud gets solid reviews for the recruiting functionality and the employee experience, which can be strong on mobile and has some AI capabilities to simplify workflows.